|For more options see:

 Communication: To dial La Romana from the U.S direct dial 1 + 809 + the 7-digit local number.
 When calling the U.S. you can make calls from your hotel; however, this is usually expensive.
 A more affordable route is using a local call center.
 Internet service is widely available at most resorts.
 Check with your cell phone provider for international coverage.

 Drinking Water: Ask at the resort if the water is purified.
 Even then it's a good idea to stick to boiled water only (ok for tea and coffee) or bottled water.
 Definitely keep to bottled water outside the resorts.

 Transportation: Taxis are readily available.
 Visitors can also rent cars or scooters.
 Drivers must be 21-25 years old (varies by rental company) and must be in possession of a valid U.S. driver’s license and major credit card and must purchase a $12 local license.

 Local Customs: The legal drinking / gambling age is 18.
 Tipping: generally 15-20% in restaurants; bellmen: $1 per bag; housecleaning staff: $1-$2 per day.

 Getting Married: U.S. citizens can legally get married in La Romana.
-Please contact a ELITE LUXURY RESORTS representative for details on resorts offering special wedding packages and to discuss your particular wedding requirements.
+Please contact a ELITE TRAVEL CONSULTING representative for details on resorts offering special wedding packages and to discuss your particular wedding requirements.
 Our experienced group department will be happy to assist with travel arrangements for all attendees.